-This is a Medical Practitioner who is approved to prescribe unapproved therapeutic goods for a particular condition or class of Patients in their immediate care without further TGA approval.
-Once a Medical Practitioner is an Authorised Prescriber they don’t need to notify the TGA each time they prescribe an unapproved product, however, they must report to the TGA the number of Patients treated every six months.Prescribing Info
+This is a Medical Practitioner who is approved to prescribe unapproved therapeutic goods for a particular condition or class of patients in their immediate care without further TGA approval.
+Once a Medical Practitioner is part of the Authorised Prescriber Scheme, they don’t need to notify the TGA each time they prescribe an unapproved product, however, they must report the number of Patients treated every six months to the TGA.

-If you wish to refer your Patient to a Medical Cannabis Specialist, you can do this by simply referring them to Cannabis Doctors Australia (CDA Clinics).
-In order for Patients to be referred to the CDA doctors for a Medical Cannabis consultation, they must get a referral from their regular Doctor, including:
+To refer your patients to one of our specialists in plant-based medicines. you can do this by simply referring them to our sister company CDA Clinics.
+In order for Patients to be referred to the CDA doctors for a consultation, they must get a referral from their regular Doctor.
+This referral must include:

 A request for a specialist in Medical Cannabis therapies, including a treatment including an Indication (i.e. the symptom for treatment, e.g. chronic)

 Health Summary / Medical History including: